adfaure/adfaure.github.io/content/blog/GA-group-making.md

 ![](/img/test-coFunc-1.png)<!-- -->

-We can observe that fitness scores do not directly decrease after the first generation.
+We can observe that the median of fitness scores doesn’t directly drop to zero after the first generation.
 Moreover, the best solutions increase generation after generation.
 However, the mean fitness score still decreases generation after generation.

-This is due to the mutations (changing one parameter from 0 to 1, or from 1 to 0) of solutions generated by our cross-over function.
+This is due to the mutations applied by the genetic algorithm on the solutions generated by our cross-over function.
 As introduced before, in our problem it’s easy to obtain a non-valid solution by simply changing one parameter.

 ### Mutate solutions

-The last step we need to customize to apply the genetic algorithm to our problem is the mutation step.
+The last step we need to customize is the mutation step.

 The idea of this step is to apply, once children are created, a little modification to generate more diversity in the solutions tested.
 Without mutation, there is a risk that the genetic algorithm stays on local optimum solutions, even with the cross-over step.

-In a basic genetic algorithm, a mutation consists to change the value of one random parameter (from 0 to 1, or from 1 to 0).
+In a basic binary genetic algorithm, a mutation consists to change the value of one random parameter from 0 to 1, or from 1 to 0.
 However, applying this kind of mutation to a valid solution to our problem can easily lead to a non-valid solution.
 For example, it could set a student to two different groups or no group at all, or simply create groups too small or too big.

 In our case, the idea is simply to choose two random students from two different groups and exchange them.